EMICS-2021/EMICS/index.md

 [**Oleg Komogortsev**](https://userweb.cs.txstate.edu/~ok11/) is a tenured Associate Professor at Texas State University and a Visiting Scientist at Facebook Reality Labs.
 He conducts research in eye tracking with a focus on cyber security (biometrics), health assessment, human computer interaction, usability, and bioengineering.

 [**Bonita Sharif**](https://www.shbonita.me/) is an Assistant Professor in the Department of Computer Science and Engineering at University of Nebraska-Lincoln, Lincoln, Nebraska USA.
 Her research interests are in eye-tracking related to software engineering, emotional awareness, software traceability, and software visualization to support maintenance of large systems.

+[**Andrew Duchowski**](http://andrewd.ces.clemson.edu/) is a professor of Computer Science at Clemson University.
+He received his baccalaureate (1990) from Simon Fraser University, Burnaby, Canada, and doctorate (1997) from Texas A&M University, College Station, TX, both in Computer Science.
+His research and teaching interests include visual attention and perception, eye tracking, computer vision, and computer graphics.

 [**Laura Matzen**](https://neuroscience.sandia.gov/people/Matzen.html) is a Principal Member of the Technical Staff in the Cognitive Science and Systems department at Sandia National Laboratories.
 Her primary research interests lie in using cognitive neuroscience methods to understand how humans process and remember information while performing complex reasoning tasks.